For observers, staff, and contractors planning to visit MGIO, welcome!!

 All persons are required to stop at base camp, both on arrival and upon departure!

-- Sign the Logbook, or staff with assigned "brass tags" must move their tag to indicate on-site presence.
+- Sign the Logbook, or staff with assigned "Simple In/Out" must update their status to indicate on-site presence.
+Computer with Sign in instructions are available in the Admin Office.

 - Pick up key to the access gate.